ldv-klever/klever/docs/dev_req_specs.rst

 e.g. to specify requirement specifications and program fragments of interest within :file:`job.json`.
 Do not forget to not commit these temporarily changes to the repository!

-In ideal development of any specification of requirements should include the following steps:
+In ideal development of any requirements specification should include the following steps:

 #.
 Analysis and description of checked requirements.
 #.
 Development of the requirements specification itself.